 From April through November 16, wilderness permits are free of charge and can be obtained at either the Flamingo or Gulf Coast (Everglades City) ranger stations.

-From Nov.
-17 until April, wilderness permits are $10 plus $2 per person per night.
+From late November through April, wilderness permits are $10 plus $2 per person per night.
 The maximum backcountry stay is 14 days.